openharmony/docs/en/application-dev/reference/apis-basic-services-kit/errorcode-pasteboard.md

 **Solution**

 1. Before copying or pasting data, check the status of the last copy or paste operation.
-2. Perform subsequent operations only after the previous copy/paste operation is completed.
+2. Wait until the last copy or paste operation has finished, and then copy or paste data again.

 ## 12900004 Copy Prohibited